The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1: Summary and conclusions

 \item We find a strong dependence of the reduced 3PCF on scales at all redshifts and for all stellar mass and luminosity bins, with an almost flat $Q(\theta)$ at smaller scales and a more prominent anisotropy at larger scales ($r_{12}=10$ \Mpch) independently of the redshift.
 This trend can be interpreted as a signature of an increasing contribution of filamentary structures in the correlation function.

-\item From the analysis of the connected 3CPF $\zeta(\theta)$, we find that more massive and luminous galaxies present a stronger clustering, confirming the results obtained at lower redshifts in SDSS and extending them, for the first time, up to $z\sim1.1$.
+\item From the analysis of the connected 3CPF, $\zeta(\theta)$, we find that more massive and luminous galaxies present a stronger clustering, with a percentage difference of $\sim$20-40\% between the extreme bins, which is, however, not statistically relevant given the current uncertainties.
+These results confirm the ones obtained at lower redshifts in SDSS, and extend them, for the first time, up to $z\sim1.1$.

-\item The analysis of $Q(\theta)$ as a function of stellar mass and luminosity presents results with smaller statistical significance, in agreement with the results of previous studies.
+\item The reduced 3PCF, $Q(\theta)$, has a much smaller dependence on stellar mass and luminosity than $\zeta(\theta)$, with a percentage difference between the most massive and luminous bins of $\sim5$\%, in agreement with the results of previous studies.

+\item We provide a first estimate of the linear bias parameter, $b_1$, exploiting the largest scales analysed in this work.
+The obtained constraints, in the range $1.5<b_1<2$, are compatible with previous measurements performed with independent approaches, considering both lower-order statistics or different estimators.

 \end{itemize}